Biden, South Korea's Moon hail alliance at White House | Politics

 Biden, South Korea's Moon hail alliance at White House

-As well as the perennial issue of North Korean nuclear weapons, the allies will discuss regional security more broadly, cooperation in high-tech industries such as microchips, efforts to contain the coronavirus pandemic and stronger action on climate change.
-Moon, under pressure at home over his COVID-19 response, will be hoping to secure an agreement with Washington for stopgap supplies of vaccines, while the Biden administration is looking for enhanced climate commitments from Seoul.

-U.S. President Joe Biden and South Korean President Moon Jae-in hailed the strength of the U.S.-South Korea alliance after the strains of the Trump era on Friday to kick off a day of talks expected to be dominated by North Korea, China and COVID-19 vaccines.
-Shortly after Moon arrived at the White House, he and Biden joined together to award the Medal of Honor to 94-year-old Korean War veteran Ralph Puckett, a retired U.S. army colonel, for his valor in a 1950 battle over a strategic hill.
-He was fighting Chinese troops in North Korea.
+U.S. President Joe Biden and South Korean President Moon Jae-in on Friday hailed the strength of the alliance between the two countries after the strains of the Trump era during a day of talks expected to be dominated by North Korea, China and COVID-19 vaccines.
+Shortly after Moon arrived at the White House, he and Biden joined together to award the Medal of Honor https://www.cmohs.org/medal to 94-year-old Korean War veteran Ralph Puckett, a retired U.S. Army colonel, for his valor in a 1950 battle over a strategic hill.
+Puckett was fighting Chinese troops in North Korea.

-Moon, under pressure at home over his COVID-19 response, will be hoping to secure an agreement with Washington for stopgap supplies of vaccines, while the Biden administration is looking for enhanced climate commitments from Seoul.
+Moon, under pressure at home over his COVID-19 response, will be hoping to secure an agreement with the United States for stopgap supplies of vaccines, while the Biden administration is looking for enhanced climate commitments from South Korea.
 Moon approached his Washington visit hoping it would provide fresh impetus to his dream of building peace with North Korea, but U.S. officials have played down the prospect of a dramatic fresh initiative.

 South Korean officials were heartened by Biden's North Korea policy review, which called for a focus on practical diplomatic steps to reduce tensions while maintaining a final goal of persuading Pyongyang to give up its nuclear weapons.
 A South Korean presidential official said a joint U.S.-South Korean statement will embrace a 2018 agreement between Moon and North Korean leader Kim Jong Un that vowed to improve relations and work for complete denuclearization of the peninsula.

 "We had made much contribution to the U.S. policy review, and endorsing the agreement could be a sign of their respect and acknowledgement," the official told reporters in Washington.
-Moon and Biden will also discuss abolishing a U.S. guideline limiting the range of any South Korean missiles to up to 800 km (500 miles), and ways to boost civilian nuclear plant exports together, the official added.
+Moon and Biden will also discuss abolishing a U.S. guideline limiting the range of any South Korean missiles to up to 500 miles (800 km), and ways to boost civilian nuclear plant exports together, the official added.

 But the pandemic, economic and political challenges, as well as crises elsewhere, have shifted the North Korea issue to the back burner, complicating Moon's hopes of cementing a peacemaker legacy before leaving office next year.
-Washington would like to see a forthright statement from Moon on China's ever more assertive behavior in the region.
+The United States would like to see a forthright statement from Moon on China's ever-more-assertive behavior in the region.
 Last month, when Japanese Prime Minister Yoshihide Suga visited, Biden sought to present a united front toward Beijing.

-Seoul has been cautious for fear of angering China, its top trading partner.
-In a visit to Capitol Hill on Thursday, Moon stressed the importance of stable Washington-Beijing ties and China's importance in connection with Korean Peninsula affairs.
+South Korea has been cautious for fear of angering China, its top trading partner.
+In a visit to Capitol Hill on Thursday, Moon stressed the importance of stable U.S.-Chinese ties and China's importance in connection with Korean Peninsula affairs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)